umee-network/umee/docs/architecture/ADR-003-borrow-assets.md

 #### Examples

-Let's say we have 1000A (token A) supplied to the system.
+Let's say we have 1000A (token A) supplied to the system (for lending or collateral).
 Below let's consider a state with total amount of A borrowed (B) and total amount of B used as a collateral (C) and computed collateral utilization (CU):

 1. B=0, C=0 → CU=0
 1. B=0, C=500 → CU=0.5